microsoft/dynamics365patternspractices/templates/architecture/sample-solution.md

 ### Components

 > A bullet list of components in the architecture (including all relevant Dynamics 365 and Azure services) with links to the product service pages.
-This is for lead generation (what business, marketing, and PG want).
-It helps drive revenue.

 > Why is each component there?
 > What does it do and why was it necessary?